MTstateIntroStats/IntroStatTextbook/docs/12-foundations-errors.md

 :::

 The significance level should be chosen depending on the field or the application and the real-life consequences of an incorrect decision.
-The traditional level is 0.05, but, as discussed in Section \@ref(foundations-errors), this choice is somewhat arbitrary---there is nothing special about this particular value.
+The traditional level is 0.05, but, as discussed in Section \@ref(p-value-stat-signif), this choice is somewhat arbitrary---there is nothing special about this particular value.
 We should select a level that is smaller or larger than 0.05 depending on the consequences of any conclusions reached from the test.

 If making a Type 1 Error is dangerous or especially costly, we should choose a small significance level (e.g., 0.01 or 0.001).